kylejohnson363/Northwind/README.md

 ![Diagram](https://github.com/kylejohnson363/Northwind/blob/master/Northwind_ERD.png)

 ### Question 1 - Do discounts increase quantity sold or revenue per order?
-- Discounts do increase the quantity sold per order but there is not a specific level of discount that is superior to others
+- Discounts do increase the quantity sold per order but there is not a specific level of discount that is superior to others, meaning that simply being able to advertise something as "discounted" increases the quantity sold.
 - Discounts in general do not increase revenue per order but a discount of 5% increases revenue per order by an amount that is basically neglidgible in practice.

 ![](https://github.com/kylejohnson363/updated-images/blob/master/Discounts.png?raw=true)